emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

     classes (Riel 1996).
     («Code Complete» [#fncodec]_)

+..

+    Collective ownership increases your feeling of personal power on a project.
+On an XP project you are never stuck with someone else's stupidity.
+You see something in the way, you get it out of the way.
+If you choose to live with something for the moment 80because it is expedient, that is your business.
+But you're never stuck.
+So you never get the sense that, "I could get my work done, if only I didn't have to deal with these other idiots."
+One less frustration.
+One step closer to clear thinking.

+    Collective ownership also tends to spread knowledge of the system around the team.
+    It is unlikely that there will ever be a part of the system that only two people know (it has to be at least a pair, which is already better than the usual situation where one smart programmer holds everyone else hostage).
+This further reduces project risk.
+    (Kent Beck [#fnxp]_)

 Thus, when one developer writes an unreadable code for 9% of his time, this code slows down the development velocity of the whole team by 91%.
 The code is written once, but is read incommensurably many times in the development process.